BeardOverflow/msi-ec/docs/device_support_guide.md

 DO NOT DO THAT: writing the wrong the values to the wrong address might brick the laptop completely and EC/BIOS RESET CAN'T FIX THAT!<br/>
 ![not apply changes](pics/support_guide/not_apply_changes.png)

-10. Change the reading speed to 500-600ms, this makes it easier to see how the values react to the MSI app settings:
+10. Change the refresh rate to 500-600ms, this makes it easier to see how the values react to the changes in the MSI app settings:

 ![refresh rate button](pics/support_guide/refresh_menu.png)

 11. Reading addresses: lets say you are looking for a specific address